RealImage/challenge2019/README.md

 - We've provided a CSV `partners.csv` with the list of all partners, theatres, content size, minimum cost and cost per GB.
 Please use the data mentioned there for this program instead of data given in Table 1 and 2.
 The codes you see in csv may be different from what you see in tables, so please always use the codes in the CSV.
 This Readme is only an example.

 This challenge consist of two problems.
+Aim to solve atleast Problem Statement 1.

 ## Problem Statement 1
 Given a list of content size and Theatre ID, Find the partner for each delivery where cost of delivery is minimum.
 If delivery is not possible, mark that delivery impossible.